skw/raycast-github-projects/README.md

 ## Setup

 1. Install the extension from https://www.raycast.com/skw/raycast-github-projects
 2. Launch the `Show GitHub Projects` command.
-The first time any of the commands are launched, you'll be prompted to a provide a PAT token with project permissions, and the repo you'd like to use. **Note** Currently the GraphQL API (which this extension uses) does not support fine-grained PATs.
-You must provide a Classic token with `repo` scope.
+The first time any of the commands are launched, you'll be prompted to a provide a PAT token with project permissions. **Note** Currently the GraphQL API (which this extension uses) does not support fine-grained PATs.
+You must provide a Classic token with `project` scope.

 That's it!